Non-linear Matter Spectrum for a Variable Equation of State: Introduction

 The various analytical methods \cite{CrSc1}--\cite{matsubara} that have been developed in order to go beyond linear perturbation theory essentially amount to resummations of subsets of perturbative diagrams of arbitrarily high order, in a way analogous to the renormalization group (RG).
 (For a summary and comparison of the various methods, see \cite{carlson}.)
 We follow the approach of \cite{Max2}, named time-RG or TRG, which uses time as the flow parameter that describes the evolution of physical quantities, such as the spectrum of perturbations.
 The method has been applied to ${\rm \Lambda CDM}$ and quintessence cosmologies \cite{Max2}, allowing for a possible coupling of dark energy to dark matter \cite{coupled}, as well as models with massive neutrinos \cite{lesgourgues}.

-The purpose of the present work is to apply the formalism to the case of a variable equation of state of the dark energy component.
+The purpose of the present work is to apply the formalism to the case of a variable equation of state of the dark-energy component.
 The typical example of such a scenario links the dark energy to an evolving scalar field with non-zero potential \cite{scalar}.
-We use a simpler parametrization of the dark energy sector, by assuming that its energy-momentum tensor has the usual perfect-fluid form but with an equation of state that is a function of redshift: $p/\rho=w(z)$.
+We use a simpler parametrization of the dark-energy sector, by assuming that its energy-momentum tensor has the usual perfect-fluid form but with an equation of state that is a function of redshift: $p/\rho=w(z)$.
 We assume the form of $w(z)$ employed in \cite{komatsu}: \be w(a)=\frac{a \, \wt(a)}{a+a_{\rm trans}} -\frac{a_{\rm trans}}{a+a_{\rm trans}}, \ee where $a=1/(1+z)$ is the scale factor, and $\wt(a)=\wt_0+(1-a)\wt_a$.
 The value $a_{\rm trans}$ corresponds to the ``transition epoch'', during which the dark energy ceases to have the form of a pure cosmological constant with $w=-1$ and starts to evolve.
-At small redshifts eq. (\ref{param}) reproduces the commonly used linear form of $w(a)$ \cite{chevallier} \be w(a)=w_0+(1-a)w_a. \ee Following \cite{komatsu}, we describe the various models through the present-day value of $w$, $w_0\equiv w(z=0)$, its first derivative, $w'=dw/dz|_{z=0}$, and $a_{\rm trans}$.
+At small redshifts eq. (\ref{param}) reproduces the commonly used linear form of $w(a)$ \cite{chevallier} \be w(a)=w_0+(1-a)w_a, \ee where $w_0$, $w_a$ can be expressed in terms of $\wt_0$, $\wt_a$.
+Following \cite{komatsu}, we describe the various models through the present-day value of $w$, $w_0\equiv w(z=0)$, its first derivative, $w'=dw/dz|_{z=0}$, and $a_{\rm trans}$.
 For $a_{\rm trans} \ll 1$, we have $w_0\simeq \wt_0$ and $w'\simeq \wt_a$.
 A detailed discussion of this parametrization is given in appendix C of \cite{komatsu}.

-For our study we use values of $a_{\rm trans}$ such that the equation of state is very close to that of a cosmological constant during the time of recombination.
+For our study we use values of $a_{\rm trans}$ such that the equation of state of the dark-energy sector is very close to that of a cosmological constant during the time of recombination.
 In this way, we do not account for potentially interesting models with significant amounts of evolving dark energy at early times.
 Instead, the emphasis of our study is on the influence of the late-time evolution on the matter spectrum.
-Assuming that the dark energy density is constant during recombination, with a negligible contribution to the total energy density, provides the most convenient framework in order to isolate the late-time effects.
+Assuming that the dark-energy density is constant during recombination, with a negligible contribution to the total energy density, provides the most convenient framework in order to isolate the late-time effects.